MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 ### misty.TakePicture

-Takes a photo with Misty’s 4K camera.
+Takes a picture with Misty’s RGB camera.
+Optionally, saves the picture to Misty's local storage.

-**Note:** When you call the `misty.TakePicture()` command immediately after using the camera to record a video, there may be a few seconds delay before Misty takes the photograph.

-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).

 ```JavaScript
 // Syntax
 misty.TakePicture([string fileName], [int width], [int height], [bool displayOnScreen = false], [bool overwriteExisting = false], [string callback = _TakePicture()], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+Valid resolutions (as `Width` x `Height`) for taking pictures are: 4160 x 3120, 3840 x 2160, 3264 x 2448, 3200 x 2400, 2592 x 1944, 2048 x 1536, 1920 x 1080, 1600 x 1200, 1440 x 1080, 1280 x 960, 1024 x 768, 800 x 600, 640 x 480, and 320 x 240.

+These width and height values are reversed for the actual image that Misty returns when you call this command.
+The pictures Misty takes with her RGB camera are rotated 90 degrees counterclockwise.
+Misty reorients each picture 90 degrees clockwise during the encoding process.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Recording videos at 3840 x 2160 changes the max resolution for taking pictures to 3840 x 2160.
+If you record video at 1920 x 1080 (or lower), then Misty can use the highest resolution for taking pictures.
+If you try to record at 3840 x 2160 while using the highest resolution for taking pictures, the system automatically lowers the resolution for taking pictures to 3840 x 2160.

+When Misty powers on, she starts a new camera session with a default resolution setting of 4160 x 3120 for taking pictures.
+If you take a picture without specifying a resolution, Misty uses the resolution that's already set in the current camera session.
+When you specify a different resolution than what is set in the current camera session, Misty resets the camera session to use the new resolution for taking pictures.
+This has the following implications:

+* Misty cannot reset the camera session while actively recording video.
+If you try to take a picture at a new resolution while Misty is recording video, she takes a picture with the resolution settings for the current camera session (instead of the new resolution that you asked for).
+* If Misty is already performing computer vision (CV) activities when the camera session resets, these activities automatically resume when the new camera session is ready.
+For more information, see the article on [Picture and Video Resolution](../../../misty-ii/robot/misty-ii/#picture-and-video-resolution).
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
+For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments

 * fileName (string) - Optional.
 The filename to assign to the image file for the captured photo.
 Note that if you do not specify a filename, Misty does not save the photo to her local storage.
 * width (integer) - Optional.
-A whole number greater than 0 specifying the desired image width (in pixels). **Important:** To reduce the size of a photo you must supply values for both `width` and `height`.
-Note that if you supply disproportionate values for `width` and `height`, the system uses the proportionately smaller of the two values to resize the image.
+Optional.
+The desired image width (in pixels).
+When you specify a resolution, you must pass in values for both width and height.
+See the command description for a list of valid resolutions.
 * height (integer) - Optional.
-A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of a photo you must supply values for both `width` and `height`.
-Note that if you supply disproportionate values for `width` and `height`, the system uses the proportionately smaller of the two values to resize the image.
+The desired image height (in pixels).
+When you specify a resolution, you must pass in values for both width and height.
+See the command description for a list of valid resolutions.
 * displayOnScreen (boolean) - Optional.
 If `true` **and** a `fileName` is provided, displays the captured photo on Misty’s screen.
 If `false` or no `fileName` value is provided, does nothing.
 Defaults to `false`.
 * overwriteExisting (boolean) - Optional.
 Indicates whether Misty should overwrite an image with the same filename as the captured photo if one exists on her local storage.
 Passing in `true` overwrites a file with the same name.
 Passing in `false` prevents an existing file with the same name from being overwritten.
 In the case that `overwriteExisting` is set to `false` and a photo already exists with the same filename as the newly captured photo, the new photo is not saved to Misty.
 Defaults to `false`.
 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`_TakePicture()`) is called.